Key Quote

 Technique 1 — EXTENDED METAPHOR / ALLEGORY

-The chain functions as an extended metaphor for the accumulated weight of moral failure: each selfish act adds another link, creating an ever-heavier burden.
-The materiality of the chain — 'cash-boxes, keys, padlocks, ledgers, deeds, and heavy purses wrought in steel' — transforms the abstract concept of greed into something tangible (concrete, physically real) and horrifying.
+The chain functions as an extended metaphorextended metaphor — A metaphor sustained and developed throughout a passage for the accumulated weight of moral failure: each selfish act adds another link, creating an ever-heavier burden.
+The materiality of the chain — 'cash-boxes, keys, padlocks, ledgers, deeds, and heavy purses wrought in steel' — transforms the abstract concept of greed into something tangibletangible — Concrete; able to be perceived by touch or understood clearly and horrifying.

-This operates as allegory (a story where characters and events represent moral or spiritual meanings).
+This operates as allegoryallegory — A story in which characters and events represent deeper moral or spiritual meanings.
 Marley represents the fate awaiting Scrooge and, by extension, every reader who prioritises profit over people.
-The chain is both individual punishment and universal warning — a parable (a simple story conveying a moral lesson) about the consequences of social irresponsibility.
+The chain is both individual punishment and universal warning — a parableparable — a simple story conveying a moral lesson about the consequences of social irresponsibility.

 Key Words